 If you commit for 24 months, you’ll receive unlimited minutes, letting you call with confidence that you’ll never run out.

 Whether you have unlimited minutes or not, Virgin Mobile doesn’t mention any limit on each call’s duration.
-So you shouldn’t need to keep an eye on the clock, unless you have limited minutes and might be coming to the end of them.
+So Virgin Mobile conference calls won’t be hemmed in by time concerns, unless you have limited minutes and might be coming to the end of them.

 Be sure of your costs before you conference call from your mobile